wzhang2022/FPStalker-1/README.md

 Change the connection to the database at the top of the main with your credentials.

+We used MySQL community edition with a local server set up.
+After adding a new schema and table we ran the sql files generated above.
+There are multiple connections and table names to edit in algo.py and main.py so for greater ease of use, use the following specifications.

+host="127.0.0.1", port=3306, user="stalker", passwd="baddy", db="canvas_fp_project"

+When setting up the SQL server create an administrative user named "stalker" with password "baddy" Make sure the schema name is "canvas_fp_project" and the table name is "extensiondatascheme"

+Using these specifications should ensure compatibility with the current settings defined in main.py and algo.py.

 # Get ids of browser instances with countermeasures
 ```ruby
 python main.py getids